robobenklein/robobenklein.github.io/_posts/2019-10-16-vlhcc-2019-such-conference.md

 I have been in the situation where I want to explore an API completely to search for a certain desirable functionality, but it might be completely undocumented, there might be no examples, and it might be obscured by the other, more popular results from StackExchange posts.

+### Instrument Designs for Validating Cross-Language Behavioral Differences
+{:.papertitle}

+For programmers who regularly use multiple languages, you'll probably find a lot to associate with in this paper, since it compares how languages with similar features like array slicing have very different behaviors between languages.

+I personally associated with this presentation because of the use of both Python and R for the example comparison, I have used both and I have fallen for some of those pitfalls (bad assumptions, etc) mentioned in the presentation and paper while switching between them on the same project.

 ### XLBlocks: a Block-based Formula Editor for Spreadsheet Formulas
 {:.papertitle}